AsphodelRem/simple-exif-tools/README.md

-# Simple ExifTool
+# Simple ExifTools

-Simple ExifTool is a library for working with EXIF metadata in images.
-The library allows you to extract, remove and save EXIF metadata from images.
+Simple ExifTools is a library for working with EXIF metadata in images.
+The library allows you to extract, remove, and save EXIF metadata from images.

 ## Features